johndoh/roundcube-swipe/README.md

 ------------------
 This plugin relies on [Pointer Events][pointer] with fallback support for [Touch Events][touch] and should work in any browser which supports either of these, such as: Chrome, Firefox, or Safari.
-When used with Edge there is no support for vertical swipe actions, this is because the browser does not support the `touch-action: pan-down;` CSS property - [bug report][edge].
+When used with Edge Legacy there is no support for vertical swipe actions, this is because the browser does not support the `touch-action: pan-down;` CSS property - [bug report][edge].
 There is no support for Internet Explorer.